amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% include grammar-element.md productions="user_content_declaration,user_content_declaration_field" %}

-The Ion Schema 2.0 specification allows users to insert additional content into a schema document that is not part of the Ion Schema Language.
+The Ion Schema 2.0 specification allows users to insert additional content that is not part of the Ion Schema language into a schema document.
 This additional content may be used for documentation, integrations with other tools or frameworks, or any other desired purpose.

 A schema header, type definition, or schema footer may include extra fields that are not explicitly stated in the Ion Schema specification.